kabirdkng/docs/docs/source/ide/create_token.rst

 ``n_f841e63968ab2acf9be57858cd1f64336e2a9310.sweet-token``
 and this is our sweet-token contract address.

-Now, as we are keeping it simple for the first time, we now click on "Test sign" to see our wode is working as intended, it will open our Wallet to test sign the command
+Now, as we are keeping it simple for the first time, we now click on "Test sign" to see our code is working as intended, it will open our Wallet to test sign the command

 .. image:: https://kai-docs.nyc3.cdn.digitaloceanspaces.com/ide/idetest19.png
    :alt: test sign